johanbrandhorst/blog/content/post/serverless-application-stack.md

 * PlanetScale also only supports MySQL, and I admit I'm weary of using a database [without support for foreign key constraints](https://docs.planetscale.com/tutorials/operating-without-foreign-keys)
-* Cloudflare Workers have the same lock-in problems as AWS Lambda, and require a new way of thinking about state since it's not a database.
+* Cloudflare Workers have the same lock-in problems as AWS Lambda, and require a new way of thinking about state since it's not a database

 If you've read any of [my other posts](./postgres.md), you'll know that I'm a fan of [PostgreSQL](https://postgresql.org/).
 Fortunately, a recent product launch ticks